m0xpd/ADSR/README.md

 * a positive edge detector (R24/C4/D6) to get a trigger when the envelope falls below the PN junction drop and
 * a one-shot monostable multivibrator (Q5,6 etc), to generate a defined pulse from this trigger,

 which is applied via D7 back to the input stage.
-If the looping switch (SW2) is set appropriately, this pulse will re-trigger the envelope and cause 'looping'.
+If the looping switch (SW2) is set appropriately, this pulse can re-trigger the envelope and cause 'looping'.

 The old-school transistor one-shot is included because I didn't want to add another IC package (galing already 'spent' the last stage